gmac/sass-thematic/README.md

 The SassThematic plugin operates independently from Webpack's main asset pipeline, so you WILL still need to include a standard Sass loader to handle asset compilation.
 SassThematic is configurable to track assets inside or outside of the main Webpack build – SassThematic will expand the Webpack watch to include all required theme files, and will produce incremental builds from its own AST caches.
 The SassThematic plugin will add all compiled theme assets into the Webpack asset tree (and thus may be served via Webpack dev middleware).

-**Installation:** add a `sassThematic.webpack(...)` call into your Webpack config `plugins` list.
+**Installation:** add a `thematic.webpack(...)` call into your Webpack config `plugins` list.
 The plugin options detail the build of one or more theme stylesheet files.
 Plugin options are as follows:

 - `varsFile`: required.
 The file of theme variable definitions.
 - `themeFile`: optional.
 The file of theme variables to render into CSS output.